ngo275/nginx-docker-my-profile/README.md

 5, `docker run -p 80:80 --rm -v /path/to/profile/app/:/app/ nginx-app`

-If you want to use this at background, please add `-d` into this command.
+If you want to run this server at background, please add `-d` into this command.

 Instead of 4 and 5, a following command will work.
 This uses my docker image that is stored at my docker hub account(@ngo275).